 Configuration options available are described bellow.

 # goreleaser.yml gomod: # Proxy a module from proxy.golang.org, making the builds verifiable. # This will only be effective if running against a tag.
-Snapshots will ignore this setting. # # Default is false. proxy: true # If proxy is true, use these environment variables when running `go mod` commands (namely, `go mod tidy`). # Defaults to `os.Environ()`. env: - GOPROXY=https://proxy.golang.org,direct - GOSUMDB=sum.golang.org - GOPRIVATE=example.com/blah # Which Go binary to use. # Defaults to `go`. gobinary: go1.15
+Snapshots will ignore this setting. # Notice: for this to work your `build.main` must be a package, not a `.go` file. # # Default is false. proxy: true # If proxy is true, use these environment variables when running `go mod` commands (namely, `go mod tidy`). # Defaults to `os.Environ()`. env: - GOPROXY=https://proxy.golang.org,direct - GOSUMDB=sum.golang.org - GOPRIVATE=example.com/blah # Which Go binary to use. # Defaults to `go`. gobinary: go1.15